About the Interfaculty Sports Championship

 Tournaments vary in length.
 To give you an idea of the commitment involved:

-- Indoor Netball, Cricket, Touch, Ultimate Frisbee, Badminton, Rugby, Hockey and the Great Waka Ama Race are one-day events
+- Ki o Rahi, Indoor Netball, Indoor Cricket, Touch, Ultimate Frisbee, Badminton, Rugby, Hockey and the Great Waka Ama Race are one-day events

-- Netball and volleyball are over four weeks
+- Netball and volleyball are played over four weeks

 - Futsal is played over three weeks